Eva Meijer: Work

-Eva Meijer is a philosopher, visual artist, writer and singer-songwriter.
-They write novels, philosophical essays, academic texts, poems and columns.
-Meijer published twenty books and their work has been translated into over twenty languages.
-Meijer works as a postdoctoral researcher at the University of Amsterdam and writes essays and columns for Dutch newspapers.
-They are a member of the Multispecies Collective, a multispecies art collective, and De Vereniging ter Bevordering van Troost (The Association for the Promotion of Consolation), an art collective focused on healing and developing new practices of care.
-Meijer is co-chair of the Dutch Study Group for Animal Philosophy.
-At the University of Amsterdam, Meijer organized the Long Covid+ Conversations (2024-2025), an online lecture series about long covid and other postviral conditions, aimed at creating philosophical knowledge and fostering solidarity.
+Meijer is a member of the Multispecies Collective, a multispecies art collective, and De Vereniging ter Bevordering van Troost (The Association for the Promotion of Consolation); they are also co-chair of the Dutch Study Group for Animal Philosophy.
+At the University of Amsterdam, Meijer organized the Long Covid+ Conversations (2024-2025), an online lecture series about Long Covid and other postviral conditions, aimed at fostering solidarity.